RuneQuest: Reception

 Oliver Dickinson reviewed RuneQuest 3 for White Dwarf #75, and stated that "Personally, I take very seriously Greg Stafford's comment that RQ3 reflects his conception of Glorantha better, and I welcome most of the changes and innovations, particularly Fatigue Points."

 In the March 1987 edition of White Dwarf (Issue 87), Peter Green reviewed a new hardcover version of the third edition, and generally liked it, although he did find "a few irritations", notably that reference was made to sections of the 1st- or 2nd-edition rules that no longer existed.
 He concluded by warning that "beginners should perhaps leave it until they are familiar with a more introductory system [...]
 Experienced players of other games will find much in Runequest to recommend it [...] it is superb value and well worth getting even if you never intend to play it."

+Ste Dillon reviewed RuneQuest 3 for Adventurer magazine and stated that "The difference between this and the Avalon-Hill RQIII is obvious; it has been genericised – it no longer pretends to be for 'Fantasy Europe' or 'Glorantha'; it's just a game system for games players.
+I like it, and I think it will be a lot more beneficial to those FRPers looking for another game system than GW's own hybrid, Warhammer.
+It's cheaper and it's a far nicer production.
+Congratulations to all involved with it."

 In the August 1987 edition of White Dwarf (Issue 92), Paul Cockburn reviewed Advanced Runequest, a streamlined version of the 3rd edition rules, and liked what he saw.
 He concluded, "It's a very good package [...] a very powerful roleplaying game, in a very accessible form."

 The Games Machine reviewed RuneQuest Fantasy Roleplaying Game and stated that "this is an ideal purchase for any GM who is looking for a realistic, sophisticated and playable system of rules for a fantasy campaign."

 In a 1996 reader poll conducted by Arcane magazine to determine the 50 most popular roleplaying games of all time, RuneQuest was ranked 5th.
 Editor Paul Pettengale commented: "RuneQuest manages to establish itself as a cut above the rest because of its intricate and highly original campaign setting. [...]
 This is a world that combines high-fantasy heroism with the gritty realities of cross-humanoid racism and the problems of day-to-day living.
 The cults of the world, which play an intrinsic part of every adventurer's life, add to the mysticism of the game, and give it a level of depth which other fantasy systems can be but envious of."